Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 wave 52:
 - By Sharkcrome.
-- A reference to the spaceship in the platformer level "Terminus".
+- Reference to the spaceship in the platformer level "Terminus".
-  In collaboration with Electric Taco.
+  Original Design and Idea by Vevekhi.
 - ![reference_image_1](https://raw.githubusercontent.com/Luar77/Icon-Resprite-Texture-Pack/main/reference%20images/wave_52(1).png)

 wave 53: